kostasdimou/Sudoku/README.md

             NAKED_QUAD
             NAKED_QUINT
             HIDDEN_SINGLE
+            HIDDEN_PAIR
+            HIDDEN_TRIPLE
+            HIDDEN_QUAD
+            HIDDEN_QUINT
+        Example for activating the method NAKED_SINGLE:
+            -m NAKED_SINGLE
     -s or --solve:
         Solves the Sudoku by using all possible methods.
     -v or --verbose:
         Displays the Sudoku matrix on every passage.
+    -w or --width:
+        Defines the width of the Sudoku matrix.
+        The accepted numbers should have an integer root (e.g. 4, 9, 16, ...).
+        The default width is 9.
+        Example for setting the width equal to 16:
+            -w 16

 Examples: